Mamtilda/Taylor-Valeting-Website/README.md

 $to = "youremail.com";  // Replace with your desired email address Change "youremail.com" to the email address where you want to receive form submissions.

-## Contributing
-Contributions are welcome!
-If you'd like to contribute to the website, feel free to fork this repository, make your changes, and submit a pull request.